MattiaPugliatti/corto/monet/readme.txt

 % -------------------------------------------How to run MONET--------------------------------------------------------------------------
 % Author: Carmine Buonagura

-0) Be sure that the add-on "Add Mesh: Extra Objects" is active
+0) Be sure that the add-on "Add Mesh: Extra Objects" is active.
+To activate it, in Blender, go to Edit>Preferences>add-ons>Add Mesh: Extra Objects and activates it
 1) Download the Blend files from https://drive.google.com/drive/folders/1K3e5MyQin6T9d_EXLG_gFywJt3I18r6H?usp=sharing and put them in the "monet/input/NodeTrees" folder
 2) Load the desired .obj file in the "obj" folder
 3) Change the morphological features properties in "Input_file.txt" in the input folder.
 Do not forget to change the "body_name" in Input_file and set it equal to the loaded obj file in 2)